sarapico7/ML_project_Alzheimer/README.md

 -	data_sample: contain train and test images
 -	main:
-  o	notebook_ML.ipynb: notebook containing the development of the project in English. o	notebook_ML_es.ipynb: notebook containing the development of the project in Spanish. o	All Models generated saved in h5 format. o	Metrics plots for all models in PDF.
+  -	notebook_ML.ipynb: notebook containing the development of the project in English.
+  -	notebook_ML_es.ipynb: notebook containing the development of the project in Spanish.
+  -	All Models generated saved in h5 format.
+  -	Metrics plots for all models in PDF.

 ______________Version española______________